Quickstart

 }

-You can see that we're using the runtime object c
+You can see that we're using the runtime object c in the TsRest decorator to automatically declare your path from the contract's getPost route.

-) to ensure type safety of your contract on the Nest controller.
+We're also using the RequestShapes Typescript Types (which comes from the runtime object c) to ensure type safety of your contract on the Nest controller.

 - pnpm